Everest Expedition

 Premium full-board package — all permits, 1:1 Sherpas, 5 oxygen cylinders, and Expedition Doctor included.

-The AltiPro Everest Expedition 2027 covers 4-star Kathmandu accommodation, all transport including Ramechhap-Lukla flights, the complete permit package (Climbing Royalty, Icefall access, SPCC fees), a 1:1 Climbing Sherpa ratio, five oxygen cylinders per climber, an on-site Expedition Doctor, and full high-camp infrastructure across four camps.
+The AltiPro Everest Expedition 2027 covers 4-star Kathmandu accommodation, all transport including Ramechhap–Lukla flights, the full permit package (Climbing Royalty, Icefall access, SPCC fees), a 1:1 Climbing Sherpa ratio, five oxygen cylinders per climber, an on-site Expedition Doctor, and complete high-camp infrastructure across four camps.
 International flights, personal gear, and summit bonuses are not included.
-Request a full quote from our expedition team.
+Contact us to discuss availability and pricing for 2027.

 Detailed Itinerary